-|We cremated him the day before Christmas last.
+|We cremated him the day before Christmas last, in 2015. |

-My father, Frans Christiaan age 81, was a complex man with a very strong character.
+My father, Frans Christiaan, age 81, was a complex man with a very strong character.
 He was eager to learn, happy to be of help to others, and always present somewhere in the corners of my life.

-He was the kind of man that should not have been fathering young kids, but he was a good granddad and a great help to me the last ten years of his life.
+He was the kind of man that should not have been fathering young kids, but he was a good granddad and a great help to me in the last ten years of his life.

 He remarried and was happy with his second wife for eleven years.
-They were good years because he was a milder man, the stress of performing in a job was gone, he could relax and concentrate on reading, listening to classical music, drinking his gin and helping out the church community of which he was a member.
-For him being a Catholic was important, he went to church every Sunday.
+They were good years because he was a milder man, the stress of performing in a job was gone, he could relax and concentrate on reading, listening to classical music, drinking his gin, and helping out the church community of which he was a member.
+For him being a Catholic was important; he went to church every Sunday.

-Every end of the week for those last years he picked me up with his car and drove me back home, after an afternoon filled with laughter, playing cards or watching a DVD.
+Every end of the week for those last years, he picked me up with his car and drove me back home after an afternoon filled with laughter, playing cards, or watching a DVD.

 I saw him on a Sunday afternoon when we went to a theater play together.
-He got on his bike to have a long ride the next day, to buy me a Christmas present, weeded his garden on Tuesday, and Wednesday morning he was gone.
+He got on his bike to have a long ride the next day, to buy me a Christmas present, weeded his garden on Tuesday, and Wednesday morning, he was gone.
 An aneurysm in his stomach was responsible for his death.

-Within ten minutes he was no more.
+Within ten minutes, he was no more.
 His wife was with him.

-It’s been six months now and I miss him.
+It’s been six months now, and I miss him.
 It’s not that I think of him every day, but his two photos have a prominent place in my house, next to a little wooden box with his ashes: a shrine; it helps me to remember.